SouthernMethodistUniversity/etsy_scraping/README.md

 ## To Run

-To run this program, first change all the filepaths, since the current program is hardcoded to use the original directory for the amazon/etsy scraping project.
-After that create the site_url.csv.
-Then run categoryScraper.sbatch, pageScraper.sbatch, and htmlStripper.sbatch in order.
+To run this program:
+ - Change all the filepaths, since the current program is hardcoded to use the original directory for the amazon/etsy scraping project.
+ - create the site_url.csv.
+ - Run categoryScraper.sbatch, pageScraper.sbatch, and htmlStripper.sbatch in order.